jamesbtate/ping-server/README.md

 ## Usage
 1. Create a database and user for the ping recorder.
     ```
-    create database ping
+    create database ping;
-    create user ping@localhost identified by 'abcd1234'
+    create user ping@localhost identified by 'abcd1234';
-    grant all on ping.* to ping@localhost
+    grant all on ping.* to ping@localhost;
-    flush privileges
+    flush privileges;
     ```
 2. Import the database schema (only on the server).
   1. mysql *database* < schema.sql